MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ### Define entity attributes, type, and index operations

-The design goal above guides us to define a [schema for the linked sample library publications](samplePrivateLibraryData.linked.schema.json), which uses a subset of the entity attributes generated from the previous tutorials output:
+The design goals above guide us to define a [schema for the linked sample library publications](samplePrivateLibraryData.linked.schema.json), which uses a subset of the entity attributes generated from the previous tutorials output:

 | Attribute Name | Description| Index Data Type | Index Operations |
 | ---- | ---- | ---- | ---- |